cshellen1/fantasy-draft-list/README.md

 ## Third party API
 This applictaion uses a third party API for the source of all the player stats.
 The API in use is NBA Stats API v1.1.

+## Testing
+The tests for this app can be run from the command line using `python -m unittest <TEST-FILE-NAME>`.
+Two test files are included in the repository.
+    - test-player-views.py
+    - test-user-views.py

 [NBA Stats API](https://documenter.getpostman.com/view/24232555/2s93shzpR3?ref=apilist.fun)